leadr-msu/leadr-msu.github.io/guides/wordpress.md

 *Last Updated 12/16/2021*

 WordPress is an incredibly popular content management system.
 What is a content management system?
 It is exactly what the name implies: it is a system that manages content.
 Instead of learning HTML, CSS, JavaScript and other coding languages, all you have to focus on is providing your content within WordPress's system.
 Because WordPress is so popular, there is no shortage of WordPress tutorials accessible online to help you with this goal (<a href="#resources">see additional resources below</a>).
 With this in mind, we will provide some basic guidance on some of the most common issues we run into at LEADR.
-This issues are listed below, and link to their respecitve section.
+This issues are listed below, and link to their respective section.
 And, if you need further help, you can check out the end of this guide for <a href="#resources">a list of additional resources on WordPress.</a>

 * <a href="#install">How do I install WordPress?</a>
 * <a href="#dashboard">How do I get to the dashboard?</a>